What does it really cost to hike in Norway?

 review of an actual trip

-this post has been updated in March 2023.
+this post has been updated in March 2023, click on the link proviced, to see the updated version.

 Breathtakingly awesome landscapes, fjords, mountains and Northern Lights – these are what people most associate with Norway.
 But travel costs are not far behind.
 ‘How much money should I set aside for a holiday in Norway?’
 ‘Is Norway really that expensive?’
 ‘Can you travel in Norway on a budget?’
 These are questions that are very much on travellers’ minds when weighing their options when it comes to where to go and how much to spend.
 The same is true for us hikers.